KOOKIIEStudios/Spirit-PacketPuller/README.md

 Windows 10 Version 2004 | Windows 10 Version 2004

 ### To be tested by contributors:
-Add on to the list as done, if you ran with a previously untested version successfully:
+*Kindly on to the list as* done, *if you ran with a previously untested version successfully:*
 - [ ] Windows 10 1909 or earlier
 - [ ] Windows 8
 - [ ] Windows 7